What are piano keys made of and why?

 By making the black keys skinner and shorter, the pianist develops a feel for the geography of the notes.
 The pattern layout is made up of seven white keys and five black keys.
 The same pattern is then repeated a few times, depending on the size of the piano.

-Traditionally, longer keys were played more often than shorter keys, so they were conventionally covered with strips of ivory as it’s such a hard-wearing material.
-The shorter keys weren’t played as much, therefore were made from simple dark wood, such as sugar pine, spruce or basswood and were called ‘black notes’.
+Traditionally, longer keys were played more often than shorter keys, so they were conventionally covered with strips of ivory as it's such a hard-wearing material.
+The shorter keys weren't played as much.
+Therefore, they were made from simple dark wood, such as sugar pine, spruce or basswood, called 'black notes'.

 If your piano was made before this period, there are a few tell-tale signs that depict whether the keys are ivory.
 It's not always that simple as manufacturers try and replicate these characteristics, but generally speaking, here are the rules:

 Ebony is a black hardwood, dense in composition with a high-quality, even gloss finish when polished.

 Traditionally prepared from elephants' tusks or animal teeth, large enough to carve or scrimshaw, ivory is tough bone tissue.
 The ivory trade is highly controversial, resulting in many alternative materials being sought to replace its traditional use.

 How do I know if my piano keys are ivory or plastic?